microsoft/vscode-docs/docs/extensions/example-debuggers.md

 ## Publishing your Debug Adapter

-Once you have created your debug adapter you can publish it to the gallery:
+Once you have created your debug adapter you can publish it to the Marketplace:

 * update the attributes in the `package.json` to reflect the naming and purpose of your debug adapter.
-* upload to the gallery as described in [Share an Extension](/docs/tools/vscecli.md) section.
+* upload to the Marketplace as described in [Share an Extension](/docs/tools/vscecli.md) section.

 ## Common Questions